Terms and conditions

 1. PURPOSE OF THESE CONDITIONS

 1.1.
-The purpose of these Conditions is to establish the general terms and conditions applicable to services to be rendered by the Company to the Client from time to time.
+The purpose of these Conditions is to establish the general terms and conditions applicable to services and/or goods to be rendered or supplied by the Company to the Client from time to time.

 1.2.
-The parties shall enter into one or more Service Agreements (as defined below) describing the responsibilities and obligations specific to the applicable services.
+The parties shall enter into one or more agreements for the provision of Services (as defined separately in Service Agreements or within an Order Form) describing the responsibilities and obligations specific to the applicable services.

 2. DEFINITIONS & INTERPRETATIONS